What we seek in Clifton renters

 Cost

-A breakdown of prices of property management services in Clifton
+A breakdown of fees associated with property management services in Clifton

 Vetting